fouratifares/ECPv2/README.md

 # ECPv2: Fast, Efficient, and Scalable Global Optimization of Lipschitz Functions

 This repository contains the official implementation of ECPv2, an advanced algorithm for non-convex black-box global optimization of Lipschitz functions.
-ECPv2 is introduced in:

-ECPv2: Fast, Efficient, and Scalable Global Optimization of Lipschitz Functions, AAAI 2026 (to appear)
+ECPv2 is introduced in: "ECPv2: Fast, Efficient, and Scalable Global Optimization of Lipschitz Functions" (AAAI 2026)

-ECPv2 extends the original ECP algorithm proposed in:

-Every Call is Precious: Global Optimization of Black-Box Functions with Unknown Lipschitz Constants https://arxiv.org/abs/2502.04290
+ECPv2 extends the original ECP algorithm proposed in: "Every Call is Precious: Global Optimization of Black-Box Functions with Unknown Lipschitz Constants" https://arxiv.org/abs/2502.04290

 This framework is built on top of the initial ECP implementation, available in the companion repository: